GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/nonLinearThermalDiffusion_TemperatureDependentSinglePhaseThermalConductivity/Example.rst

 Problem description
 ------------------------------------------------------------------

-This example is an extension of the linear thermal diffusion problem presented in :ref:`AdvancedExamplePureThermalDiffusionWellbore`.
+This example is an extension of the linear thermal diffusion problem presented in :ref:`AdvancedExamplePureThermalDiffusionWellbore` to model wellbore cooling upon CO2 injection.
 It uses the thermal single-phase flow solver to model a non-linear thermal diffusion problem around a wellbore where the single phase thermal conductivity of the porous rock depends linearly on the temperature.

 **Input file**